At least 40 killed in Russian attacks on Ukraine

 The invasion began with big explosions before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an invasion that could cause massive casualties, topple Ukraine’s democratically elected government and threaten the post-Cold War balance on the continent.

-Ukraine’s leadership said at least 40 people have been killed and dozens are wounded so far in what it called a “full-scale war” targeting the country from the east, north and south.
+Ukraine’s leadership said at least 40 people have been killed and dozens are wounded thus far in what it called a “full-scale war” targeting the country from the east, north and south.

+So far, Ukrainian police say Russia has carried out 203 attacks since the beginning of the day.

+Russian soldiers have entered the area surrounding the former nuclear power plant at Chernobyl, Ukrainian President Volodymyr Zelenskyy confirmed Thursday.

+“Our defenders are giving their lives so that the tragedy of 1986 does not happen again.
+This is a declaration of war on the whole of Europe,” he tweeted.

+The plant was the site of the world’s worst nuclear accident when a nuclear reactor exploded in April 1986, spewing radioactive waste across Europe.
+The exploded reactor has been covered by a protective shelter to prevent radiation leak and the entire plant has been decommissioned.

-Ukrainian President Volodymyr Zelenskyy said Thursday the country has severed diplomatic relations with Russia.
+Zelenskyy said the country has severed diplomatic relations with Russia.
 He says the nation’s security is top priority.

 “The army and national solidarity are the mainstay of Ukrainian statehood,” Zelenskyy said.
 “Our military needs this support … The future of our Ukrainian people depends on every citizen.
 Everyone who has combat experience and can join the defense of Ukraine.”